perolausson/xen-guest/README.md

 Author Information
 ------------------

 Per Olausson.
-No warranties given or implied.
+No warranties implied or given.